-Lou Anarumo is in his 12th season as an NFL coach, and fifth with Cincinnati, after joining the Bengals in 2019 as defensive coordinator.
+Lou Anarumo is in his 13th season as an NFL coach, and sixth with Cincinnati, after joining the Bengals in 2019 as defensive coordinator.

-In 2022, Anarumo led a balanced defense that ranked sixth in the NFL in points allowed per game (20.1).
-The Bengals held opposing passers to a league-low 58.9 completion percentage and gave up 300 net passing yards just once in the regular season.
-Up front, Cincinnati ranked seventh leaguewide in rushing defense (106.6 yards allowed per game), while LBs Logan Wilson (123) and Germaine Pratt (99) each logged career highs in tackles.
-Under Anarumo, the Bengals opened the season by going seven straight games without giving up a TD after halftime, becoming the second NFL team since 1930 to do so.
+In 2022, Anarumo led a balanced defense that held opposing passers to a league-low 58.9 completion percentage, ranked sixth in points allowed per game (20.1) and seventh in rushing yards (106.6).
+Wilson (123 tackles) and Germaine Pratt (career-high 99) formed one of the top NFL's top LB duos, and Hendrickson posted a team-leading eight sacks to earn his second straight Pro Bowl nod.
+The Bengals opened the season by going seven straight games without giving up a TD after halftime, becoming the second NFL team since 1930 to do so.

-In 2021, Anarumo's defense ranked fifth in the NFL in rushing yards allowed per game (102.5) and 11th in sacks (42).
-He worked closely with DE Trey Hendrickson, who in his first year with the team tallied a career-high 14 sacks to earn his first Pro Bowl selection.
-During the Bengals' postseason run to Super Bowl LVI, the defense led all playoff teams in INTs (eight), total tackles (155) and passes defensed (23).
-The eight picks were the most by any team in a single postseason since Green Bay in 2010.
+Anarumo in 2021 oversaw the NFL's fifth-ranked rushing defense (102.5 yards allowed per game).
+He worked closely with Hendrickson, who in his first Bengals season tallied 14 sacks (fifth in NFL) and was selected to his first career Pro Bowl.
+During Cincinnati's postseason run to Super Bowl LVI, the defense led all playoff teams in INTs (eight), total tackles (155) and passes defensed (23), while allowing an average of 20.5 points over four games.

-In 2020, Cincinnati's defense featured seven new starters, and Anarumo helped steer the new arrivals through an offseason with no on-field work due to COVID-19.
-His presence was particularly evident in the secondary, where safeties Vonn Bell (114) and Jessie Bates III (107) led the team in tackles.
-The Bengals also held opposing passers to a 62.8 completion percentage, sixth-lowest in the NFL.
+The Bengals' defense in 2020 featured seven new starters, and Anarumo helped steer the group through an offseason with no on-field work due to COVID-19.
+Cincinnati held opposing passers to a 62.8 completion percentage, sixth lowest in the NFL.

-In 2019, Anarumo's first year in Cincinnati, the defense allowed 84.1 fewer yards per game in the second half of the season compared to the first eight games, while also recording 11 more sacks.
-The Bengals additionally ranked fifth in the NFL in red zone defense, allowing TDs on just 49 percent of opponents' trips inside the 20-yard line.
+In 2019, Anarumo's first year in Cincinnati, the defense allowed 84.1 fewer yards per game in the second half of the season vs. the first eight games, while also recording 11 more sacks.
+The Bengals ranked fifth in the NFL in red zone defense, allowing TDs on just 49 percent of opponents' red zone trips.

-Anarumo spent 2018 as DBs coach of the N.Y.
+Anarumo spent the 2018 season as DBs coach with the N.Y.
 Giants, where he helped the defense rank seventh in the NFL in INTs (16) and 10th in opponent passer rating (89.8).
-Prior to his time in New York, Anarumo coached DBs for the Miami Dolphins from 2012-17.
-In 2017, the Miami defense tied for fourth in the NFL in forced turnovers (21), while S Reshad Jones led the team with 122 tackles and was selected a Pro Bowl starter for the AFC.
+Prior to his time in New York, he coached DBs for the Miami Dolphins from 2012-17.

 Anarumo was assistant head coach at Harvard University from 1995-2000, working with the DBs and coordinating the special teams.
 From 1992-94, he was defensive coordinator and DBs coach at the U.S. Merchant Marine Academy.